pdidev/pdi/README.md

 ## Compilation

-if the sources are in the folder pdi:
+if the sources are stored in the folder `pdi`:
 ```
 cd pdi
 git submodule update --init --recursive